steqeq/0000/docs/understand/cmake_packages.rst

 ROCm provides the respective *config-file* packages, and this enables ``find_package`` to be used directly.
-ROCm does not require any Find module as the *config-file* packages are shipped with the upstream projects.
+ROCm does not require any Find module as the *config-file* packages are shipped with the upstream projects, such as rocPRIM and other ROCm libraries.

 For a complete guide on where and how ROCm may be installed on a system, refer to the installation guides in these docs (`Linux <../deploy/linux/index.html>`_).